Parkour-Labs/dust/generator/README.md

-# Flutter qinhuai generator
+# Flutter dust generator

-Code generator for the Dart side of qinhuai.
+Code generator for the Dart side of dust.